lichaozhy/tjucs-airank-2025/document/rule/README.md

   - Please provide the weight link of Hugging Face or ModelScope.
   - Please provide the API URL link, and indicate the model version supporting the OpenAI protocol interface.
   (!
 Note: Please provide the key of the corresponding model to ***@tju.edu.cn)
+## Evaluation Metric
+During the evaluation phase, we select the corresponding evaluation metric based on the characteristics of the benchmark itself, which generally include the following types:

+- Embodied Question Answering
+  - Accuracy Based on Exact Matching
+    - VSI-Bench, Where2Place, ERQA, etc.
+  - Accuracy Based on Fuzzy Matching
+  	- Rule-based Metric (e.g., CIDEr, BELU, MRA)
+    	- RoboVQA, Scan2Cap, ScanQA, etc.
+  	- LLM-based Metric
+      - OpenEQA, UniEQA, etc.
+- Embodied Navigation
+  - Success Rate
+    - EB-Navigation, HSSD, R2R, etc.
+- Embodied Task Planning
+  - Success Rate
+    - EB-ALFRED, EB-Habitat, ET-Plan-Bench, etc.
 ## Update Frequency

-### Regular update mechanism
 - The Leaderboards are updated once a month, and a snapshot of the results is taken on the first working day of each month, as the leaderboards of the previous month.

-- Each manufacturer is only supported to submit an evaluation application once a month.
+- Each manufacturer is only allowed to submit an evaluation application once a month.
 After receiving the evaluation application, it is generally updated within 7 working days

 ## Contact us